tiaped/fractal/README.md

 # fractal project

+## Informations

+Aim here is to be able to navigate through fractals smoothly.
+In java.
+Several tests will be made.
+* algorithm
+* storage
+  * files
+  * database
+  * etc...

+Still many things to do

+## Quarkus

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .